amirahnasihah/python-crash-course/8. functions/8. exercises/README.md

 **8-11.
 Archived Messages:**<br>
 Start with your work from Exercise 8-10.
 Call the function `send_messages()` with a copy of the list of messages.
 After calling the function, print both of your lists to show that the original list has retained its messages.

+**8-12.
+Sandwiches:**<br>
+Write a function that accepts a list of items a person wants on a sandwich.
+The function should have one parameter that collects as many items as the function call provides, and it should print a summary of the sandiwch that is being ordered.
+Call the function three tiems, using a different number of arguments each time.